Grimanesa Amorós: Notable installations

-Amorós’s light-based installations often explore cultural identity, urban landscapes, and the relationship between technology and the human experience.
-Her work frequently incorporates LED lights, diffusion materials, and programmed lighting sequences tailored to each site.
+Amorós's light-based installations frequently address cultural identity, urban landscapes, and the relationship between technology and human experience.
+Her work typically incorporates LED lights, diffusion materials, and programmed lighting sequences tailored to each site.
+She has likened programming her lighting sequences to "composing a piece of music," and has said she composes them on site, second by second.

 Uros House in Times Square, 2011.

-In 2011, she created Uros House as a site-specific installation for the Times Square Alliance’s Public Art Program in New York City, coinciding with The Armory Show.
-Inspired by the housing structures of the Uros of Lake Titicaca in Peru, the piece used light-diffusing materials and animated lighting to reflect on themes of tradition and adaptability in urban space.
+In 2011, Amorós created Uros House as a site-specific installation for the Times Square Alliance's Public Art Program in New York City, presented during Armory Arts Week in conjunction with The Armory Show.
+Installed at Duffy Square and the Broadway plazas between 46th and 47th Streets, the work appeared alongside pieces by artists including Tom Otterness and Niki de Saint Phalle.
+The piece used light-diffusing materials and animated lighting inspired by the reed housing structures of the Uros people of Lake Titicaca.

+Later in 2011, Amorós installed a related Uros work at the Tribeca Issey Miyake store, designed by Frank Gehry; the critic Alexander Cavaluzzo, writing in Hyperallergic, described it as setting her luminous "bubble" sculptures in tension with the boutique's exoskeletal architecture.

-Pink Lotus, unveiled in 2015, was a public art installation commissioned for The Peninsula New York as part of the hotel’s “Art of Pink” initiative supporting Breast Cancer Awareness Month.
-It was inspired by the lotus flower, a symbol of purity and rebirth, and supported Breast Cancer Awareness Month by placing this installation on the hotel's facade.
+Pink Lotus, unveiled in 2015, was a public art installation commissioned for The Peninsula New York as part of the hotel's "Art of Pink" initiative supporting Breast Cancer Awareness Month.
+It was inspired by the lotus flower, which symbolizes purity and rebirth in many cultures.

-That same year, Golden Waters was installed above the Arizona Canal in Scottsdale, Arizona.
-Drawing inspiration from the irrigation systems of the Hohokam people, the piece consisted of illuminated tubing suspended above the water and was positioned near architect Paolo Soleri’s Soleri Bridge.
+That same year, Golden Waters was installed above the Arizona Canal in Scottsdale, Arizona, sponsored by Scottsdale Public Art.
+Inspired by the irrigation systems of the Hohokam people, the piece consisted of illuminated tubing suspended above the water and was positioned near architect Paolo Soleri's Soleri Bridge.

 Golden Waters at the Soleri Bridge in Scottsdale, Arizona.

+In 2018, Amorós created Hedera, a monumental red light installation at the Prospect Park Bandshell, commissioned by the Brooklyn arts organization BRIC for the 40th-anniversary season of its Celebrate Brooklyn! festival.

+In 2019, Amorós created Mariposa Dorada for the 13th Havana Biennial, a monumental light sculpture installed on a building façade along Havana's Malecón as part of the biennial's Detrás del Muro program and inspired by Cuba's national flower.